JohnLonginotto/uq/README.md

   Compressor is simply subprocessed, data is fed to the stdin and it's stdout is piped to "wc -c" to count bytes.
 The code can be modified to work with compression programs that have to read/write files and not from stdin by uncommenting a few lines.
-Note that if you do not specify a --compressor, uQ will try to optimised for smallest uncompressed filesize, and the results will be very different to what a compressor would likely give.
+Note that if you do not specify a --compressor, uQ will try to optimise for smallest uncompressed filesize, and the results will be very different to what a compressor would likely give.
 ```